14 things you’ve probably forgotten about the 2014 World Cup

 8. Robben’s crime and confession

 “Everybody dives, but nobody admits to it – especially not in the World Cup,” explained Ruud van Nistelrooy.
-Arjen Robben had done just that throughout Holland’s last-16 tie with Mexico, treating Brazil’s ‘Big Castle’ stadium like a giant trampoline.
+Arjen Robben had done just that throughout the Netherlands’ last-16 tie with Mexico, treating Brazil’s ‘Big Castle’ stadium like a giant trampoline.

-"I have to apologise.
-In the first half I took a dive,” the Dutch winger admitted afterwards.
-According to Mexico coach Miguel Herrera, Robben blatantly dived three times and should have been sent off in the first hour.
-Yet the winger wasn’t even cautioned – and with numerical parity, the Dutch scored a late equaliser through Wesley Sneijder, followed by an even later winner.
+According to Mexico coach Miguel Herrera, the winger blatantly dived three times and should have been sent off in the first hour.
+Yet Robben wasn’t even cautioned – and with numerical parity, the Dutch scored a late equaliser through Wesley Sneijder, followed by an even later winner.

-The deciding goal was a penalty; no prizes for guessing who controversially won it.

 9. Wasted Rubles

 Russia manager Fabio Capello, on an annual salary of $11.2m, earned twice as much as any other coach at Brazil 2014.
-In fact, the Italian was reportedly on three times as much as the man who masterminded Germany’s triumph, Jogi Low, and earned more in a week than Mexico boss Miguel Herrera pocketed in a year.
+In fact, the Italian was reportedly pocketing three times as much as the man who masterminded Germany’s victory, Joachim Low, and supposedly earned more in a week than Mexico boss Miguel Herrera took home in a year.

-But his Russia side failed to win any of their three snooze-fests before exiting in the group stage.
-Mexico took seven points from Brazil, Croatia and Cameroon, and were then two minutes away from eliminating the Netherlands and reaching the quarter-finals.
+Money doesn’t guarantee success, though, and Capello’s side failed to win any of their three snooze-fests and crashed out at the group phase.
+It was a pitiful showing which, as hosts, the world’s largest country will be desperate to better in the coming weeks.

 10. Tim Howard can save anything

 Responses included the extinction of dinosaurs, the Titanic from sinking, Blockbuster videos from folding and Janet Jackson from being exposed during the Super Bowl.
-One jester changed the incumbent of the United States Secretary of Defense post on Wikipedia to a certain US goalkeeper.
-Even president Barack Obama called up Howard and Clint Dempsey post-tournament to congratulate them for their displays in Brazil.
-"He watched it with his family and his daughters so I’m going to say he is a fan," Howard recalled.
+One jester changed the incumbent of the United States Secretary of Defense post on Wikipedia to a certain American goalkeeper.

 11. Quenchers and towels

-Unprecedented cooling breaks were introduced in this tournament.
-Portugal vs USA, in the searing heat next to the Amazon rainforest, was the first to feature one – but because officials only added two minutes of first-half injury time despite a three-minute pause for refreshments and tennis-style towel-wipes, FIFA classified the next one (undertaken during Holland vs Mexico) as the first 'official' cooling break.
+Unprecedented cooling breaks were introduced in Brazil.
+Portugal vs USA, played in the searing heat next to the Amazon rainforest, was the first to feature one – but because officials only added two minutes of first-half injury time despite a three-minute pause for refreshments and tennis-style towel-wipes, FIFA classified the next one (undertaken during Holland vs Mexico) as the first 'official' cooling break.

 Dutch boss Louis van Gaal attributed his side’s dramatic, come-from-behind victory in that game to cooling breaks affording him the chance to dole out a few tactical masterstrokes.
-Very modest, Louis.
+How very modest of him.

 12. Grobbelaar 2.0

 For each of the five Costa Rican penalties, Krul approached the kicker and, going a step beyond Bruce Grobbelaar's leg-wobbling gamesmanship, used verbal intimidation.
-The referee twice had to usher the Dutchman back to his line.
-He then used physical intimidation, bouncing his 6ft 4in frame across the line.
+The referee twice had to usher the Dutchman back to his line, but his approach worked: Krul saved two efforts to send Holland through to the last four.

-It seemed to work.
-Krul, being booed by the Salvador crowd, dived the right way for all five spot-kicks he faced, saved two of them and put the Dutch in the semi-finals.
-There, despite a shootout looming once again, Van Gaal curiously used all three of his subs and Cillessen’s record was extended to 20 penalties faced, zero saved, as Argentina won.

 13. Brazilian defenders are FIFA all-stars